sjp/ideas/README.md

 Something like [file.io](https://file.io/) but open source and self-hostable.

+Basic ideas that I've been thinking of on how to implement this:

+* Use Salsa20/XSalsa20/ChaCha20 for encryption.
+Have the client generate a key.
+* Ensure that the content has a MAC, something like BLAKE2/SHA-3 should be OK.
+* Have the option of providing a public key to encrypt the key with.
+Makes transmission of the key safe and for the recipient-only.
+* JS should be used for encryption and decryption, so that the server really has no knowledge of anything besides the size of the blocks of bytes given to it.
+* Perhaps write a header for metadata in the encryption process.
+The reason why this could be useful is for retaining the filename.
+For example, if I store a file named `Big Company X - Final Contract.docx` in the encrypted store, I might want to retain this information so that when I download later, I also get to download with the same filename.
+* Progress for upload and encryption is important.
+Because this is done in JS, this might be slow, especially for large files.
+* Try to keep browser memory usage low to ensure mobile browsers can work.
+* Mega (i.e. mega.nz) appears to have the idea right with the UI -- try to emulate some of this.

 ## Port Chalk to .Net

 **This is now available on Nuget: [SJP.Fabulous](https://www.nuget.org/packages/SJP.Fabulous/)**